Ahllam

-Ahllam (احلام, born 1991) is an Iranian-Emirati singer of Khaliji music, musician and dancer.
-She is known for her contributions to Persian pop music and arabic music.
+Ahllam (احلام, born 1991 in Ahvaz, Khuzestan, Iran) is an Iranian-Emirati singer of Khaliji music and dancer.
+She is known for her contributions to Persian pop music and Arabic music.

 Early life and education

 Ahllam was born in Ahvaz, Iran.
 Her father was from Ahvaz, while her mother was from Tehran.
 Her grandfather is of Dubai origins. developed an interest in music at a precocious age.
 Her family encouraged her to pursue music and solfège classes with Iranian pop and folk music celebrity Ebi.

+Ahllam was a member of the Sepahan Isfahan women's soccer team in Iran and has played in the Kowsar Iranian Premier League.

+Controversies

+In 2023, Ahllam released a controversial music video version of her new song "Acetaminophen" which was taken down some time after, possibly due to negative reception, however, not all reception was negative and the video has since been reuploaded on another channel.

 Career

-She started his activities first in Iran and underground and then moved to Dubai and now lives there.
-After that he released the songs "Best", "Devil", "Del Divooneh".
-And "I regret" performed by Avang Music.
-She is artwork is broadcast on Gala Networks and PMC TV.
+She started her activities first in Iran and underground and then moved to Dubai and now lives there.
+After that she released the songs "Behtarin" (Best), "Sheytoon" (Devil), "Del Divooneh".
+And "Pashimoonam" (I regret) published by Avang Music.
+Her artwork is broadcast on Gala Networks and PMC TV.

+In Sep 8, 2018 she released her music video for "Chi Az in Behtar" and is considered her most viewed video to date, as of January 2025, the video has received over 3 Million views.